Do You Have Healthy Blood Sugar? Here's How To Tell + How To Maintain It Naturally

 14. Eat magnesium-rich foods.

-Magnesium seems to be of particular importance when it comes to maintaining a healthy blood sugar level and improving insulin sensitivity.* Making a point to consume plenty of magnesium-rich foods—leafy green veggies like spinach and Swiss chard, pumpkin seeds, almonds, black beans, dark chocolate, and avocado—is smart in general because magnesium plays a role in more than 300 biochemical reactions in the body.
+Magnesium seems to be of particular importance when it comes to maintaining a healthy blood sugar level and improving insulin sensitivity9.* Making a point to consume plenty of magnesium-rich foods—leafy green veggies like spinach and Swiss chard, pumpkin seeds, almonds, black beans, dark chocolate, and avocado—is smart in general because magnesium plays a role in more than 300 biochemical reactions in the body.

 Nosh on some chromium-rich foods like broccoli, barley, and oats while you're at it.
-One study found that the combined effects of chromium and magnesium were more beneficial than either mineral alone.
+One study found that the combined effects of chromium and magnesium10 were more beneficial than either mineral alone.
 You can also try a magnesium supplement to support optimal levels.*

 15. Pop a probiotic.